-What do you teach and what is your academic background?
+What do you teach and what's your academic background?

-“I’m Programme Leader of our unique MSc Inequality and Society course which looks at the major causes of inequalities in our world.
+“I’m a Senior Lecturer on our unique MSc Inequality and Society course which looks at the major causes of inequalities in our world.
 Our students examine inequality through a vast array of lenses such as gender, age, mental health, and sexuality.

 “I’m a sociologist by trade.
 I worked for 16 years in the charity sector – I managed charities, groups, and took part in research and campaigns for charities, so I’ve done quite a bit, as well as teaching!
 I’ve always had charity work and teaching in schools, colleges, and now a university.

 “It's ace!
-The social sciences make you think differently about the world that you live in.
+The study of social sciences is so important as they make you think differently about the world you live in.
 Whether you’re looking at crime, society, health, community, or culture, social sciences make you more critical.
 They make you see the world in a different light; how it operates and how it works.
 I think part of that is identities and how we form them, or thinking about global issues and understanding why some of these things happen.

 “For example, I was giving a lecture on genocide and how globalisation impacts on it.
 So you can go from studying genocide one day, to the sociology of the family the next, and do prison work on another day – it’s varied, and I think that’s the best thing about the discipline of social sciences.
 It gives you a taste of everything and you can specialise in something that interests you.